Nephrotic Syndrome in Adults

 Any underlying problems that your doctor finds from a blood test or biopsy should also be treated.

-Images courtesy of the National Institute of Diabetes and Digestive and Kidney Diseases, www.niddk.nih.gov.
+For more information, visit the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).